jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server.
-Be sure to replace JBOSS_HOME with the path to your server.
+Be sure to replace EAP_HOME with the path to your server.

-        For Linux:   JBOSS_HOME/bin/domain.sh
+        For Linux:   EAP_HOME/bin/domain.sh
-        For Windows: JBOSS_HOME\bin\domain.bat
+        For Windows: EAP_HOME\bin\domain.bat
    You should see two server processes when you execute the following command: `ps -ef|grep Server:server`

 Deploy the Quickstart
 -------------------------

 1. Open a command line and navigate to the to the root directory of this quickstart.
-2. Type the following commands to deploy the quickstart, replacing JBOSS_HOME with the path to your server:
+2. Type the following commands to deploy the quickstart, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --command="deploy ejb/target/jboss-ejb-security-propagation-ejb.jar  --server-groups=other-server-group"
+        EAP_HOME/bin/jboss-cli.sh --connect --command="deploy ejb/target/jboss-ejb-security-propagation-ejb.jar  --server-groups=other-server-group"
-        JBOSS_HOME/bin/jboss-cli.sh --connect --command="deploy web/target/jboss-ejb-security-propagation-web.war --server-groups=main-server-group"
+        EAP_HOME/bin/jboss-cli.sh --connect --command="deploy web/target/jboss-ejb-security-propagation-web.war --server-groups=main-server-group"

 Access the application
 ---------------------